photogabble/website/src/content/resources/bookmarks/2023-12-14-cabbage-sorter.md

   bookmarks: https://cabbagesorter.neocities.org/buttons
 ---

-This website reminds me of the #OldWeb and I especially like their [book reviews](https://cabbagesorter.neocities.org/books) and [button collection](https://cabbagesorter.neocities.org/buttons) pages.
+Hosted on [[Neocities]], this website reminds me of the #OldWeb and I especially like their [book reviews](https://cabbagesorter.neocities.org/books) and [button collection](https://cabbagesorter.neocities.org/buttons) pages.